milorodrigues/3dGraphViewer/readme.md

 To enter new data, go to main.py and change the filepath variable.

 Current controls (subject to change):
--> Mouse wheel: zoom
+-> Mouse wheel: move camera forward/backward
 -> Right click and drag: move camera (flying)
 -> Mouse wheel click and drag: move camera (orbital)

-Known issues to be fixed:
--> You can zoom through the object, in which case zooming out will make it appear to flip (it was the camera that flipped)
--> Zoom is currently broken because I rewrote the fly and orbital movements and haven't extended the changes to the zoom method yet